FAQ and troubleshooting

 How do I remove or swap out the internal storage from TaskForce for security reasons?

-We have foreseen that such requirement may be imposed by some organizations.
+We have foreseen that such a requirement may be imposed by some organizations.
 That's why TaskForce allows the following:

-• removable internal SSD: locate the hatch (behind the removable touchscreen) in the lid, unscrew it to remove the SSD.
+• Removable internal SSD: locate the hatch (behind the removable touchscreen) in the lid, unscrew it to remove the SSD.

-• the touchscreen is detachable (the imager can be operated without a screen)
+• The touchscreen is detachable (the imager can be operated without a screen).

 How can I protect my TaskForce from physical damage during transportation?